Bjornej/bjornej.github.com/_posts/2014-01-19-grunt-msbuild-and-tfs.md

 - The local version assumes grunt-cli is installed as a local module and will use it to launch grunt
 - the global version assumes grunt-cli is installed globally and available in your path

-This separation was necessary because while it's easy to install grunt-cli globally onb your machine it could not be possible on the build server.
+This separation was necessary because while it's easy to install grunt-cli globally on your development machine it could not be possible on the build server.

 #### Running it

-I've used successfully the packages on a on-premise versio of tfs but if you want to use it on VisualStudioOnline it's not currently possible because it still uses node 0.6 which is not supported by grunt.
+I've used successfully the packages on a on-premise version of tfs but if you want to use it on VisualStudioOnline it's currently not possible because it still uses node 0.6 which is not supported by grunt.

 There are to solutions to this problem: